brennanfee/provision-windows/README.md

 If you fork this repository you will need to follow the steps described blow in the section [Steps to set up your own fork](README.md#steps-to-set-up-your-own-fork) which includes using a different URL after the `?` above.

-This will first prompt for security permissions and then for the account password needed for reboots to occur.
-After a LONG while and many reboots (thanks Microsoft! :rage:) the machine should have the base needed to proceed with further setup and installation(s).
+When executed, BoxStarter will first prompt for security permissions and then for the account password needed for reboots to occur.
+After a **LONG** while and many reboots (thanks Microsoft! :rage:) the machine should have the base needed to proceed with further setup and installation(s).

 ## Steps after provisioning

-As I have configured here, a number of extra windows features are turned on and a few "universal" applications are installed.
+As I have configured here, a number of extra windows features are turned on, some Microsoft provided "bloatware" is removed, and a few "universal" applications are installed.
 At present, I don't use this script to "fully" configure my machines and install *every* application or system setting I might want to use.
 Essentially this script includes anything that requires reboot resiliency and lots of time (like Windows Updates) or anything that I would put on every Windows machine regardless of desired purpose for the machine (such as Google Chrome).
 This serves as a proper "base" not a fully configured machine.
 Of course, you could change\extend the setup as described elsewhere in this document in order to accomplish that.

 After running this bootstrap script you can then use [Chocolatey](https://chocolatey.org) and/or PowerShell to install further applications and adjust settings.

 Personally, I use a second repository called [WinFiles](https://github.com/brennanfee/winfiles) to house my system settings and application settings (sort of like a [dotfiles](https://dotfiles.github.io/) repository for Linux but for Windows).
 I also put PowerShell scripts in that repository to automate the installation of the rest of my preferred system settings and applications that this bootstrap script does not include.
-On top of all that, my [WinFiles](https://github.com/brennanfee/winfiles) repository includes my Linux [dotfiles](https://github.com/brennanfee/dotfiles) as a submodule repository in order to share some settings files across all of my machines whether Windows, Mac, or Linux (such as my Vim settings).
+On top of all that, my [WinFiles](https://github.com/brennanfee/winfiles) repository includes [my Linux dotfiles](https://github.com/brennanfee/dotfiles) as a submodule repository in order to share some settings files across all of my machines whether Windows, Mac, or Linux (such as my Vim settings).

 ## Project Structure